ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 ![Authentication Method](https://raw.githubusercontent.com/ProJensen/Microsoft-365-Lab/refs/heads/main/Lab01-New-User-Onboarding/screenshots/4_Authentication_Method.png)

 ### Step 5: Verify Access Readiness
-- Review the new user account in the Microsoft 365 Admin Center
+Before completing the onboarding process, I verified that:

-- Confirm that the account was created successfully
+- The user account was created successfully
-- Confirm that the Microsoft 365 license was assigned
+- The correct Microsoft 365 license was assigned
-- Confirm that the user was added to the appropriate group
+- The user was added to the appropriate group
+- Authentication readiness was reviewed
-- Confirm that Temporary Access Pass (TAP) was configured as part of the onboarding process
+- Temporary Access Pass (TAP) was configured
-- Verify that the account is ready for first sign-in and initial access setup
+- The account was ready for first sign-in

 ## Expected Outcome
 At the end of this lab: